Centre for Theology and Public Issues

 Within the wider School of Divinity, researchers at the Centre deliver a range of one year taught or research Masters programmes and supervise PhD students in their specialist areas.

-For further details of the study opportunities available, please go to our Graduate School pages.
+For further details of the study opportunities available, please go to our Postgraduate study pages.

 Contact the Centre